Hello! How are you?

 I also got hired as a Business Analyst for Embraer Executive Jets.
 My day to day is very close to the one of a Web Developer but I get to go out and talk to other departments to design, develop and deliver good solutions.

-While this consumes most of my day, I still work on Stairs Productions projects by night and find the time to take our projects to completion.
+While this consumed most of my day, I still work on Stairs Productions projects by night and find the time to take our projects to completion.

 On August 9th, 2018 I got married to my wonderful wife, Talita.
 We also adopted a little kitten called Mavi.
 I have to say 2018 must be the best year of my life so far.